adrianalin/bme680_nodemcu_socketio/README.md

 Don't forget to set your SSID credentials in boot.py.
 You also need to use `mpy-cross` in order to compile the `*.py` files (otherwise you get `MemoryError: memory allocation failed`).

+I also wrote a more detailed blog post https://www.popsblog.me/post/23.

 ![](https://github.com/adrianalin/bme680_nodemcu_socketio/blob/master/screenshot.gif)